bigskysoftware/hypermedia-systems-book/ch04-extending-html-as-hypermedia.typ

 - `DELETE` deletes the given resource.

-These operations correspond closely to the CRUD operations we discussed in Chapter 2.
+These operations correspond closely to the CRUD operations we discussed in
+@ch02.
 By giving us access to only two of the five, HTML hamstrings our ability to take full advantage of HTTP.

 This gives us our third opportunity to expand the expressiveness of HTML: